psu-epl/psu-epl.github.com/doc/equip/router/LPKF_S104/S104-SOP.md

 ### Edit pattern placement on your PCB blank

 This is where you tell the S104 where you want it to route your board.
+You need to be in Machining view to do this.
+Click the "Machining view" tab at the top of the work area.
 Click on the artwork representing your circuit and right click to select the contextual menu "Placement."
 Move the circuit to a location where you have enough PCB blank material to manufacture your circuit.

 Next, select the "Mouse Cursor" mode in the left side menu.
 One at a time, making sure to wait for the machine to finish moving before clicking again, click on each of the four corners of your circuit.
 Ensure the tool head remains on material for the entire area and that the tool head will not need to cross through tape or any other obstacles while it is routing your PCB.